Human Pose Transfer with Augmented Disentangled Feature Consistency: Experiments

 We also provided visualization results on {\edndata} in Figure~\ref{Fig:MT-main-results-edn} and cropped the results in Figure~\ref{Fig:MT-sub1-crop-results-edn} with more details, and {\ourmethod} synthesized real person image results with better qualities, which clearly indicated the effectiveness of our method as well.
 For instance:

+\begin{itemize} \item As shown in the second row of Figure~\ref{Fig:MT-main-results-edn}, the difference between the source pose and the target pose is very large, and this posture involves changes in almost all parts of the human body.
+In that case, we can observe that {\ourmethod} can generate the correct human pose for the \textit{Subject2}, when other methods like LWG, MKN, and FOMM can only synthesize distorted poses.
+Another example is in Figure~\ref{Fig:MT-sub1-crop-results-edn}, we observed that the synthesized images of our method contained more details, including the clear face, wrinkles on clothes, etc. The generated pose transfer image of \textit{Subject1} from {\ourmethod} has a more clear face structure, and the face orientation of the characters is also consistent with the target image, while MKN and FOMM failed to synthesize correct face orientation and hand poses.

-\begin{itemize} \item The results produced by Pix2Pix and EDN were more blurry and there was an aliasing effect on the edges of the subject in the Pix2Pix result. \item Sometimes NN could generate images that are closer to the ground-truths, e.g. image of \textit{Subject3} at the third row of Figure~\ref{Fig:MT-main-results-edn}, since the number of images in the training set increases from 1488 to 10000.
-But people could still easily determine that the poses of the generated images are different from the ground-truths. \item In addition, EDN showed better image results than Pix2Pix did.
+\item Sometimes NN could generate images that are closer to the ground truths, e.g., \dif{the} image of \textit{Subject3} at the third row of Figure~\ref{Fig:MT-main-results-edn}, since the number of images in the training set increases from 1488 in {\mixamodata} to 10000 in {\edndata}.
+But people could still easily determine that the poses of the generated images are different from the ground-truths.

+\item The results produced by Pix2Pix and EDN were more blurry, and there was an aliasing effect on the edges of the subject in the Pix2Pix result.
+In addition, EDN showed better image results than Pix2Pix did.
 In the third row of Figure~\ref{Fig:MT-main-results-edn}, we noticed that the image of \textit{Subject3}, synthesized by Pix2Pix, had much noise in the subject's hair.
-On the contrary, the result of EDN was smoother and more realistic, but they lacked many details compared with {\ourmethod}, especially the face part was still twisted. \item As depicted in Figure~\ref{Fig:MT-sub1-crop-results-edn}, we observed that the synthesized images of our method contained more details, including the clear face, wrinkles on clothes, etc. \end{itemize}
+On the contrary, the result of EDN was smoother and more realistic, but they lacked many details compared with {\ourmethod}, especially the face part was still twisted. \end{itemize}